interledger/interledger.github.io/_content/setup-wallets.md

 To get started using Interledger, we'll walk through using a test network, which uses fake money, rather than transferring real value.
 This Interledger testnet is currently maintained by teams at [Xpring](https://xpring.io/) and [Coil](https://coil.com/), but anyone can join.

- The Xpring ILP testnet used in this tutorial is a network set up specifically to allow users to practice sending and receiving test currency values.
+The Xpring and Rafiki testnet connectors, both used in this tutorial, together form a network for users to practice sending and receiving test currency values.

 With Interledger, all currency pairs that senders and receivers use are supported.
 For simplicity, this tutorial demonstrates sending and receiving test XRP only, but in practice senders and receivers can use different currencies.

 This tutorial describes two ways to create an Interledger account to send and receive test funds: